 - JEE Main 2019 Maths Paper January Exam

 - JEE Main 2019 Physics Paper January Exam

 - Practising mock tests will help you to get familiar with the type of questions, their marks distribution, difficulty level and the topics relevant to the examination point of view.

 - It helps to evaluate the performance before the final examination.
-From an in-depth analysis of the section-wise performance report, a suitable JEE Main preparation strategy can be planned.
+From an in-depth evaluation of the section-wise performance report, a suitable JEE Main preparation strategy can be planned.